mmmcode/iri/README.md

 - Code used for scraping the official English-speaking website of Ali Khamenei with 'RSelenium' und 'Docker'.

 **Dictionary_Script.R**
-- Creation of dictionaries with kwic-function and random sampling of texts
+- Creation of dictionaries with kwic-function and random sampling of texts.

 **Analyzing_Script.R**
 - Code for analyzing the texts with a predefinied dictionary-function and visualizing the results of the analysis.